Note: this post has been updated in December 2020

 We eat too much sugar

-Sugar is one of those the good, the bad and the ugly of the American diet.
+Sugar is one of the good, the bad, and the ugly of the American diet.
 Most of us like sugar too much.

-Do you get too much sugar on a weekly basis?
-Most Americans are taking in way too much sugar if they are following the typical American diet.
-Consider these guidelines for moderating your sugar, and watch out for the chilling outcomes of eating too much sugar for years on end.
+Do you get too much sugar weekly?
+Most Americans are taking in too much sugar if they follow the typical American diet.
+Consider these guidelines for moderating your sugar, and watch out for the chilling outcomes of overeating sugar for years on end.